 Exercise doesn’t always mean 30-minutes on a stationary bike or a treadmill.
 As contradictory as this might sound, fitness can be more effortless.
 In fact, using less force might be a better way to build positive habits.
 Instinctive, extra movements are some of the best things you can do for your body and mind throughout the day.
-Make them easy and natural.
-Incorporate other things you love, whether it’s the feeling of fresh air, the smell of baking bread, or the sound of a loved one on the phone.
+Make them easy and natural, incorporating other things you love, whether it’s the feeling of fresh air, the smell of baking bread, or the sound of a loved one on the phone.
 BlueZones offers a short menu of juicy ideas to add more movement throughout the day.
 Bon appetit!

 Start Your Own Squad